springmeyer/portable-node-app/README.txt

 4. After the app starts, a blocked firewall warning may pop up.

-If you have admin you can allow access for TileMill's internal process:
+If you have admin you can allow access for:

-    "Evented I/O for V8 Javascript".
+    Evented I/O for V8 Javascript

 If you do not have admin, Windows XP should still allow TileMill to work and you should be able to ignore it.

-But on Windows Vista/7/8 you must have administrative access at least once to allow giving access for TileMill to the firewall by accepting this pop-up.
+But on Windows Vista/7/8 you must have administrative access at least once.